Bardolph-Automation-Inc/bardolph/docs/language.rst

   set location "Living Room"

-Continuing the same example, you can also set the color of all the lights in the "Reading Lights" group with
+Continuing the same example, you can also set the color of all the lights in the "Reading Lights" group with:

 .. code-block:: lightbulb

   set group "Reading Lights"

-You can combine lights, groups, and locations with the `and` keyword
+You can combine lights, groups, and locations with the `and` keyword:

 .. code-block:: lightbulb